39 Helpful Non-Verbal Attention-Getters: Quiet Students Fast

 16. Communicate In Sign Language.

-If possible, learn a few words or phrases in sign language and communicate those phrases with students when you need to grab their attention.
+Learn a few words or phrases in sign language and communicate those phrases with students when you need to grab their attention.

 17. Put Finger On Nose.